 Type of Information

 Sometimes, we need to add information that may not be directly related to the topic but yet essential to make the other content fathomable.
-Such information can be added in the preface of the document.
+Such information can be added to the preface of the document.

 Type of Structure